-New Publication from HSE Fellow Yury Kabanov Explores the Politics of Open Data in Russia
+New Publication by HSE Lecturer Yury Kabanov Explores the Politics of Open Data in Russia

 The article “Politics of Open Data in Russia: Regional and Municipal Perspectives”, co-authored by our colleague from the Department of Political Science Yury Kabanov, was published in the « E-Democracy for Smart Cities» chapter of the Springer Journal this May.